Glossary of terms

 Normal Pension Age 65 for pre to 1 April 2014 membership .

 Pensionable Pay this is normal pay plus any additional payments defined in an employee’s contract of employment as being pensionable.
 To be pensionable, pay must also be taxable.
-Since 1 April 2014 pensionable pay included non-contractual overtime but does include pay in lieu of holiday or notice, travelling or subsistence allowance or any payment in respect of the value of a motor vehicle.
+Since 1 April 2014 pensionable pay included non-contractual overtime but does not include pay in lieu of holiday or notice, travelling or subsistence allowance or any payment in respect of the value of a motor vehicle.

 Pension Credit the term used for a benefit granted to an ex-spouse of a member following a divorce settlement and in accordance with a Court Order (an alternative to earmarking).